bissan-sameeh/pailmail/README.md

 # 📧 PalMail App (Flutter)

-A smart and modern Mail Application built with Flutter.
-It features full account management, role-based access, message categorization, and a clean architecture using the MVC pattern and Provider for state management.
+A smart and modern mail application built with Flutter, featuring full account management, role-based access, and advanced email organization with a clean and scalable architecture.

----

-## 🎓 About the Project

-I'm so happy to have completed my first integrated project, **PalMail**, as part of my internship with **Gaza Sky Geeks**.

-This project was a wonderful experience that combined teamwork and technical skills.
-I used the API developed by the back-end team and handled everything related to the user interface and data flow.

 ## 📸 App Mockup